taichi-dev/taichi_three/docs/binding_textures.md

 ?> See?
 Only the metal border pixels are set so only these pixels will shine.

-And replace the `add_uniform` with this line in our script:
+And replace the `t3.Constant` with this line in our script:

 ```py
 model.add_texture('specular', t3.imread())